Fruit Salad With Condensed Milk

 Fruit salad is a welcome addition to almost any occasion.
 It is also wonderful any time of day.

 You can serve it with breakfast.
-It’s wonderful at Easter breakfast or Mother’s Day brunch.
+It’s wonderful at Easter breakfast, Christmas, or Mother’s Day brunch.

 Ingredients including fresh bananas, strawberries, blueberries, grapes, apple and canned oranges, pineapple, condensed milk and lemon juice ready to be made into condensed milk fruit salad.